ibm-apiconnect/apichol/exercises/ex9/README.md

 <!--<img src="../../images/ex9/ClimbingWeatherAPIRequestResponse.jpeg"  width="400">-->
 ![](../../images/ex9/ClimbingWeatherAPIRequestResponse.jpeg "")

-### Summary of Exercise
+### Summary of exercise and next steps

-We started with the API connect product locally in exercise 1 and looked at how to use the same service on Bluemix via the Sample in exercise 2.
+We started with the API connect product locally in exercise 1 and looked at how to use the same service on Bluemix via the Sample in Exercise 2.

 In this exercise, we published the product to a developer portal that is an adjunct service with the API connect service on Bluemix.

+You could follow a similar journey to publish your own APIs aroud your own user-generated data.
+You can use the variety of connectors availble via API Connect.

+### Final Summary

+In conclusion, we covered the usage of the API Connect Manager locally and on Bluemix, how to create models locally, publish them on Bluemix and explore the APIs.

+Finally we published the APIs on a self-service developer portal which provides API-based services including providing service keys, throttling, etc. without having to write any code.

+**Congratulations!
+You are done!!**